 Typically, you will find that a bike that has an unimposing look and style is going to be the best place to start with.
 Not only does it need to come with a bright and cheery style, but you want it to feel sturdy and look welcoming to your little one.
 If they appear worried or off-put by the look of a balance bike, that can begin to cause you some issues.

 Also, confidence needs to be felt from your little one when they hop onto the bike.
 If you get your child a balance bike, it should be one that they can feel comfortable working with.
 A good balance bike is nice and light, so that your child can master balance without having to try and haul the bike around with them at the same time. make sure that you get a bike which is as light as possible – you want your child to be as engaging as possible on the bike.
 This means finding one that is light enough to not start using up their stamina.

-The Strider balance bike, with its lightweight style and non-threatening look, makes it a perfect choice for a youngster who wants to seek change.
+The Strider, with its lightweight style and non-threatening look, makes it a perfect choice for a youngster who wants to seek change.
 This can be used to help make sure that your child can begin their quest towards improving their balance.
 By making it easy to learn co-ordination and to make sure they get cycling basics down, this is the perfect learning tool for all.

 This is one of the lightest models on the market, which is one of the main reasons why we love it so.
 Weight is so important as a balance bike needs your child to be able to keep going without tuckering themselves out and making themselves feel weak.

 Thanks to this, then, the Strider can act as the perfect starting point.
 With high performance detail and an intricate design, this makes the perfect choice if you want to get all of the above ticked off in terms of must-haves.
 We cannot recommend another model that meets the same requirements of durability, style and performance across the board.

 Sound like the kind of cycling solution that you were hoping to come across?
 Then, for any parent looking into balance bikes, this might make it easier for you to take the plunge and get your child learning accordingly!